Prichal (ISS module): Processing at Baikonur

 The following day, the spacecraft was integrated with its launch vehicle adapter, which served as an interface for the payload fairing and provided connections from the command system aboard the Progress M-UM space tug and the Prichal module to the flight control system of the Soyuz 2.1b launch vehicle.
 After the docking of the components, specialists conducted test activations of the onboard radio complex and other service systems, Roskosmos said.
 On the same day, the resulting stack was transferred to Hall 102 inside the spacecraft processing building at Site 254 for installation of the protective fairing, which was performed on 16 November, thus completing the assembly of the payload section.
 After installation and mechanical fixation of both fairing halves, the electrical circuits of the fairing separation system were checked.

 On 18 November, it was transported to the launch vehicle assembly building at Site 31 for integration with the Soyuz-2.1b launch vehicle, which was completed by 19 November.
 The rollout of the vehicle to the launch pad at Site 31 started at 00:30 UTC on 21 November 2021.

-Following the arrival at the pad, the vehicle was erected into vertical position and specialists began preparation for tests of the launch vehicle and the spacecraft.
+Following the arrival at the pad, the vehicle was erected into a vertical position, and specialists began preparation for tests of the launch vehicle and the spacecraft.
 Integrated tests of the launch vehicle were conducted in the second half of the day on 22 November 2021 and were successfully completed with the simulation of the flight from launch until the separation of the payload.
 On 23 November 2021, considered a backup day in the on-pad processing, specialists conducted checks of propellant lines in preparation for fueling of the launch vehicle.
 The meeting of the State Commission, overseeing the preparations for launch, was scheduled at 09:00 UTC (10:00 Baikonur time), clearing the launch vehicle for fueling and launch.